-Local alterations are quantified by tracking the evolution of the constituent partial density$\hat{\rho}_i$ and the elastic stretch $\overline{\lambda}_i$.
-Organ-level structural adaptations are assessed by evaluating the end-diastolic cavity volume, reported as (i) the relative change from the initial no-growth state, $\Delta V_{\text{cav}}(\%)$, and (ii) the incremental change per G\&R cycle, $\Delta V_{\text{inc}}(\%)$.
-To characterize the VO eccentric G\&R phenotype, we calculate the three-dimensional sphericity index $SI$ \citep{Zeng2017}, which quantifies dilation toward a spherical geometry \citep{Opie2006} and is defined as:
+We quantify alterations at the tissue scale by tracking the evolution of the constituent partial densities $\hat{\rho}_i$ and the elastic stretches $\overline{\lambda}_i$, reported as the median across the LV domain.
+We assess organ-level structural adaptations by evaluating the end-diastolic cavity volume, reported via the relative change from the initial no-growth state, $\Delta V_{\text{cav}}(\%)$, and the incremental change per G\&R step, $\Delta V_{\text{inc}}(\%)$.
+To characterize the VO eccentric G\&R phenotype, we evaluate the three-dimensional sphericity index $\text{SI}$} \citep{Zeng2017}, which quantifies dilation toward a spherical geometry \citep{Opie2006} and is defined as:

-Lastly, to quantify changes in myocardial tissue stiffness, we evaluate the stress response under biaxial tension with principal stretches applied along the mean-fiber $\vec{f}$ and sheet-normal $\vec{n}$ directions.
-After each G\&R step, we update the constituent densities, rebuild the strain-energy function with the new densities, and load a virtual myocardial tissue specimen with the prescribed stretches.